Pyrasaurus/Pyrasaurus/README.md

 - 👋 Hi, I’m @Pyrasaurus, freelance QA tester, graphics designer and computer expert.
-- 👀 I’m interested in creative writing, 3D modelling and VR.
+- 👀 I’m interested in creative writing, and graphic design.
 - 🌱 I’m currently learning graphic design and programming.
 - 💞️ I’m looking to collaborate on quality assurance and bug reporting.
-- 📫 E-Mail is hello@pyradrake.id.au and Phone is +61-413-586-536.
+- 📫 E-Mail is pyra@pyradrake.id.au and Phone is +61-413-586-536.